 Staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for adults working with individual children to do so in view of other adults.
 If staff anticipate being in a situation that could be open to misinterpretation they should alert a senior manager in advance and inform the child's parent or carer.
-Staff at Drumbeat are required to accompany pupils needing support to use the toilet and should follow the school's intimate care policy when undertaking these duties.
+Staff should escort children to the toilet but are not expected to be involved with toileting, unless the child has an additional need that has been brought to their attention by the parent/guardian and a strategy agreed in writing.
 We recognise that physical touch between adults and children in relation to the activity being provided is acceptable in public places.